Research / Product strategy / UX/UI Design / AI-assisted process

 The core problem

 Online shoppers have no reliable way to know what size to order from a brand they don't know.
-The tools available today are built into the retailer's platform: generic, disconnected, and doesn't account for their personal history or the real behaviour of each garment.
+The tools available today are built into the retailer's platform: generic, disconnected, and doesn't account for their personal purchase history or the real behaviour of each garment.
 The result: avoidable returns, abandoned carts, and an involuntary dependence on familiar brands.

 Design question